 Maussane-les-Alpilles lies at the foot of the Alpilles mountain range, an area of natural beauty that is primed for enjoyable days in a traditional holiday home.
 With a varied array of outdoor activities and fantastic restaurants and the famous perched villages to visit making Maussane-les-Alpilles a great base to explore the delights of Provence.

-The beauty of Aix-en-Provence, city of Art, is discovered while strolling.
-Through the promenades around the renowned Cours Mirabeau.
-It was the city of the painter Paul Cézanne, its countryside inspired some of the greatest impressionist artwork.
+The beauty of Aix-en-Provence, city of Art, can be discovered while strolling.
+During your walks around the famous Cours Mirabeau shaded by its vault of plane trees.
+The squares adorned with fountains are so many enchanting places to discover during your wanderings.
+It is the city of the painter Cézanne, whose Aix countryside inspired some of the greatest Impressionist masterpieces.

 Arles, Capital city of the Camargue region, the meeting place for photography, music and bullfights… A city of art and history with its ancient city center and roman monuments.